Azure IaaS (infrastructure as a service)

 Get the latest Azure IaaS news and resources

 Frequently asked questions

 A virtual machine (VM) behaves like a server—a computer within a computer that provides the user the same experience they would have on the host operating system itself.
-In general, VMs are sandboxed from the rest of the system, meaning that the software inside a virtual machine can’t escape or tamper with the underlying server itself.
-Each VM provides its own virtual hardware including CPUs, memory, hard drives, network interfaces, and other devices.
+In general, VMs are sandboxed from the rest of the system, meaning that the software inside a virtual machine can not escape or tamper with the underlying server itself.
+Each VM provides its own virtual hardware including CPUs, memory, hard drives, network interfaces and other devices.

 Azure Virtual Machines are image service instances Azure IaaS uses to deploy persistent VMs with nearly any server workload that you want.
 They are image service instances that provide on-demand and scalable computing resources with usage-based pricing.

 Azure Virtual Machines are optimised for general purpose or storage, memory, compute and graphics-intensive workloads and are offered in a variety of types and sizes to meet your needs and keep your budget in check.